This is a great way for kids to create a bead that represents something great about themselves.

-It is the FIRST day of my series, Girl Scout Projects to Build Character and Self Esteem.
-These hand made clay bead necklaces are a great way to help Girl Scouts (and all kids) think about what matters to them and is important enough to share.
-When given the task to create enough of the same bead so that everyone in the Girl Scout troop (or on the team or in the class) gets one and it needs to be something that represents herself, girls put their brains to work.
-Once everyone is complete and has shared their beads, all of the girls have a necklace with a bead to represent each girl.
-This post is sponsored by Sculpey but the opinions are my own.
-I used Sculpey’s polymer clay Sculpey III in this post.
+These hand made clay beads necklaces are a great way to help kids think about what makes them special and is important enough to share.
+When given the task to create enough of the same bead so that everyone in the group (Girl Scout troop, team or in the class) gets one and it needs to be something that represents themself, kids put their brains to work.
+The Sculpey Bake Shop Clay classroom pack is perfect for groups!

-A great choice of clay to use for this project is Sculpey III.
-It comes in a huge assortment of colors and is really easy to mold and work with.
-I would recommend having the girls brainstorm things that make them special before getting into the clay.
-Once they have decided, let them choose up to three colors (more if you are brave) to work with.
-If you have ten girls, they will need to make ten beads all the same (one for themselves and one for each girl).
-If you are including leaders, be sure to get that in the count up front.
+Once they have decided, let kids choose up to three colors to work with.
+If there are ten girls, they will need to make ten beads all the same (one for themselves and one for each girl).
+If including leaders, be sure to get that in the count up front.
 When instructing how to make the beads, include the following:

 - Make sure there is a large central piece that will sustain a hole through the middle.